MicrosoftDocs/minecraft-creator/creator/Documents/BehaviorPack.md

 - **modules**: Defines the pack so that Minecraft knows how to apply it to the world.
 Behavior packs use the **data** type.
 - **dependencies** - Creates a link between behavior packs and resource packs to add custom textures and visuals to Minecraft.

+> [!NOTE]
+> To learn more about how a manifest.json file works, see the the Addons Reference [manifest.json](../Reference/Content/AddonsReference/Examples/AddonManifest.md) documentation.

 1. Create a new document in your My_BEHAVIOR_Pack folder and name it **manifest.json**.
     1. You will need to change the file extension from .txt to .json.
 If your Explorer window does not show file extensions, you can enable File Name Extensions under the View tab.
     :::image type="content" source="Media/BehaviorPack/manifest_fileBP.png" alt-text="Image of the manifest.json file located within the My_BEHAVIOR_Pack folder":::